How to Use a Fax Machine – Set up, Sending, Receiving, Features, and Common Problems

 It is important that when you set dual ring mode up for a fax machine, that you set the machine to auto receive faxes at a lower number of rings than your answering machine picks up.
 This is to ensure that your answering machine does not answer before your fax machine.
 As well, there are some telephones that play a ringtone instead of a ring when they ring – many times, you will not be able to discern whether or not the ring is single or dual with a landline phone with a ringtone.

-Sending a fax with a fax machine is a relatively easy task, as long as it has been configured properly.
+Sending a fax with a fax machine is a relatively easy task, as long as it is properly configured.

-- Ensure that the fax is operational and turned on.
+- Ensure that the fax is set up properly and turned on.

-- Take the document you want to fax, and put into the document feeder.
-There is usually a small icon that displays which way the front face of the paper should be facing.
+- Take the document you want to fax, and put into the document feeder facing in the proper direction (there is usually a small icon that displays which way the front face of the paper should be facing – see “fax face up or face down?” for details).
 You should not place the document in the same tray that already has the blank paper loaded into it.

 - Press the “Send” button (usually a green button).